CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 3 - Remediation options.md

 # **Lab 3 : Remediation Options**

-In this module, we will explore how to leverage Defender for Cloud’s built-in capabilities for automated and manual remediation.
+In this lab, we will explore how to leverage Defender for Cloud’s built-in capabilities for automated and manual remediation.
 If you're interested in applying these concepts within Azure Sentinel, please inform the workshop instructor, and they can arrange a follow-up.

 ## Estimated Duration: 40 Minutes

+## Lab objectives :

+In this lab, you will complete the following tasks:

+- Task 1: Setting Up Automated Remediation
+- Task 2: Manual Remediation with Governance

 ## Task 1: Setting Up Automated Remediation